 This qualification is appropriate for anyone who is employed with an apprenticeship in the marine industry or as a full time qualification.

-You will gain a thorough knowledge of yacht and boat construction, marine engineering or marine electrical depending on chosen pathway.
+You will gain a thorough knowledge of yacht and boat construction, marine engineering or marine electrical depending on your chosen pathway.

 This qualification can help you develop the skills for a career in the boatbuilding industry.